 If you have a reasonable topic, and are a halfway decent writer, there’s no reason why you can’t get your story into an online travel magazine.
 And, unlike print publications with long lead times, getting published online usually happens quickly, often within a day or two.

 That doesn’t mean you should write a substandard article.
-Remember that your name is attached, so you should always submit your best work.
+Remember that your name is attached, so you should always submit your best work when you get published online.
 Make sure your article is proofed and edited before you submit it.

 Articles posted on travel websites stay there a long time.
 Note, I'm talking about other people's travel websites, not your blog.
 Once again, submit your best work.